Fighting For My Clients’ Interests Since 2001

 Events such as the birth or adoption of a child, recovering from a serious medical incident, caring for a seriously ill family member or dealing with the demands of the military deployment of a family member are all covered under FMLA.

 Employees who started their current job through a temp service may qualify for FMLA.
-Hours worked under the temp service count towards your minimum hours if completed in the past year.
+Hours worked under the temp service count toward your minimum hours if completed in the past year.

 You should provide notice to your employer as soon as possible.
 If possible, employees should provide their employer with a notice 30 days prior to leave.
 Some circumstances, such as a medical incident, are unexpected.
 In these instances, you should request leave as soon as you are able.

 FMLA leave can be utilized in one continuous stint or intermittently based on your particular situation.
 When you return to work, your company typically has an obligation to allow you to obtain the same position and compensate you with the same pay, benefits, and terms and conditions of employment you had prior to taking leave.
-If you have questions or believe your employer is violating your rights, contact a lawyer to assist you within 1 to 2 business days from the date of the incapacitation of you or your loved one.
+If you have questions or believe your employer is violating your rights, contact an experienced employment lawyer to assist you within one to two business days from the date of the incapacitation of you or your loved one.

 Fighting For Your Career, Health And Family